COVID 19 vaccination and cancer

 - Your partner or a family member is welcome to come to the day hospital.
 We keep the number of people limited to keep the space calm and quiet for everyone.

 - Patients from the Oncology and Therapy Day Hospital receive a (free) meal.
 The meal is offered only upon your request.

 - During your admission, you may expect a visit from the attending physician in order to discuss any problems you may be having and/or to receive prescriptions for any required medication.
 How long exactly you need to stay at the day hospital depends on the administration schedule for the scheduled chemotherapy and can vary from a few hours to a full day.

 As soon as all the scheduled care has been administered, you may leave the hospital.
-You will stop by the discharge desk of the Oncology and Therapy Day Hospital to book an appointment for the next treatment or check-up.
+Before you leave, stop by the reception desk of the Oncology and Therapy Day Hospital to book an appointment for the next treatment or check-up.
 After a visit to the day hospital, you may drive a vehicle, unless otherwise agreed upon.

 The invoice will be sent at the end of the month following your treatment:

 - A copayment is charged for other additional medications, care materials and any additional tests required (X-rays, large blood draws, etc.)

 - The health insurance fund pays a kilometre reimbursement for the distances that you, as a patient, must travel between house and hospital.
 All oncology patients have the right to this kilometre reimbursement.
 On the treatment end, you will receive a form with all the dates, signed and stamped by the attending physician.
 You may request this form from the ICG secretariat.

 - All of our patients receive a parking voucher at a reduced rate (€1.00).
 Whoever does not have their own transportation or is able to have a friend or family provide transportation may inquire with our Social Services about volunteer transportation services.
 Please ask a nurse about this service.